MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 The search query `/Observation?category=vital-signs` will be sent to the FHIR server, which will reduce the amount of data that the client will receive from the server.

 While the first and the second Power Query expressions will result in the same data set, the latter will, in general, result in better query performance.
-It is important to note that the second, more efficient, version of the query cannot be obtained purely through data shaping with the graphical user interface (GUI).
-It is necessary to write the query in the "Advanced Editor".
+It's important to note that the second, more efficient, version of the query cannot be obtained purely through data shaping with the graphical user interface (GUI).
+It's necessary to write the query in the "Advanced Editor".

-The initial data exploration can be done with the GUI query editor, but it is recommended that the query be refactored with query folding in mind.
+The initial data exploration can be done with the GUI query editor, but it's recommended that the query be refactored with query folding in mind.
 Specifically, selective queries (filtering) should be performed as early as possible.

 ## Finding folding patterns

 The FHIR Power Query connector will only be able to perform query folding if the Power Query expressions map to known search parameters as defined by the FHIR specification.
-If you are wondering if query folding is possible, it is recommended to consult the [FHIR specification](https://hl7.org/fhir).
+If you're wondering if query folding is possible, it's recommended to consult the [FHIR specification](https://hl7.org/fhir).
 Each resource will list a set of search parameters towards the bottom of the specification page.
 You can also consult the [folding query patterns](FHIR-QueryFoldingPatterns.md) page for examples of how to write foldable Power Query Expressions for FHIR.

 ## Debugging query folding

-If you are trying to determine if a given Power Query expression is being folded and what the resulting FHIR search expression is, you can start [Fiddler](https://www.telerik.com/fiddler) while shaping queries in Power BI Desktop.
+If you're trying to determine if a given Power Query expression is being folded and what the resulting FHIR search expression is, you can start [Fiddler](https://www.telerik.com/fiddler) while shaping queries in Power BI Desktop.

 ## Summary

-Query folding is an enabled more efficient Power Query expressions.
+Query folding provides more efficient Power Query expressions.
 A properly crafted Power Query will enable query folding and thus off-load much of the data filtering burden to the data source.

 ## Next steps

-In this article, you have learned how to use query folding in the FHIR Power Query connector.
-Next explore the list of FHIR Power Query folding patterns.
+In this article, you've learned how to use query folding in the FHIR Power Query connector.
+Next, explore the list of FHIR Power Query folding patterns.

 >[!div class="nextstepaction"]
 >[FHIR Power Query folding patterns](FHIR-QueryFoldingPatterns.md)